9 Best Video Transitions For Your Videos

 It transitions one screen into the next via a few thick brush strokes.

-It works especially well when you’re trying to transition into a completely different scene.
+It works especially well when you’re trying to transition into a completely different scene and looking to be very creative or playful.

-The best videos (with great use of video transitions) require a bit more work than just merging two video clips and adding a transition.
+The best videos (with great use of transitions) require a bit more work than just putting two video clips side by side and adding a transition.
 It requires prior planning, excellent editing, and lots of experimenting with different types of transitions.

 If you’ve just started working with video transitions, these tips and tricks will help you ace your videos.